MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - Logs are collected when a cluster is only partly registered.
 - Logs are collected for issues not related to registration failures.

-To explore additional log collection methods in Azure Stack HCI and understand when to use them, see [Diagnostics](../concepts/observability.md#diagnostics).
+To explore additional log collection methods in Azure Local and understand when to use them, see [Diagnostics](../concepts/observability.md#diagnostics).

 ## Prerequisites

 Before you collect on-demand logs, you must complete the following prerequisites:

-- You must have access to an Azure Stack HCI cluster.
+- You must have access to an Azure Local instance.
 - You must have access to Azure.
 - You must have installed the `AzureEdgeTelemetryAndDiagnostics` extension to collect telemetry and diagnostics information from your Azure Stack HCI system.
 For information about the extension, see [Azure Stack HCI telemetry and diagnostics extension overview](../concepts/telemetry-and-diagnostics-overview.md).